575 Stone Cutters Way,

-Jennifer Kramer, Director of Philanthropy, says that ever since she was a teen – in the seventies when the environmental movement was gaining traction - conservation has been her abiding personal passion.
+Jennifer Kramer, Associate Director of Philanthropy, Ever since she was a teen – in the seventies when the environmental movement was gaining traction - conservation has been her abiding personal passion.
 But Jennifer says, “when I was nearing that certain mid point in my life, I took stock and decided that protecting this planet had to be my profession.”
 She returned to school to get a Masters in Environmental Science from Antioch University New England where she spent two years studying all the things that she cares most deeply about.
 Jennifer emerged to be hired by the Vermont Chapter as a major gifts fundraiser.
 Now she travels around Vermont, visiting our wonderful members and taking them to see the work they support.
 “Those are the days when it’s hard to believe that this is actually work” she says.

 Paul Marangelo, Senior Conservation Ecologist, has been with the Vermont Chapter since 2004.
 His responsibilities include administering the volunteer water chestnut management program, managing upland invasive species, and providing aquatic ecology expertise to projects statewide.
 Paul also coordinates landscape modeling assessment and strategy implementation to protect the ability of wide-ranging mammals to move between Vermont and neighboring states and countries.
 Paul’s career has taken him from Michigan to Vermont in a variety of roles as an aquatic ecologist, aquatic biologist, wetland restoration specialist and a consulting freshwater mussel expert.
 His expertise also includes aquatic invasive species, and fluvial ecology and geomorphology.
 Paul holds a MS (1997) in Resource Ecology and Management from the University of Michigan’s School of Natural Resources and Environment and a BA (1986) from Rutgers College.
 Paul's interest in conservation science grew from a love of hiking and backpacking, and first took form researching invasive and native freshwater mussels and rivers.
 Fortunately for conservation, Paul quickly abandoned his first “career” as a rock musician and turned to science.